Linkinlog/HomeBurrow/README.md

 # HomeBurrow
-WebApp to visualize and manage IOT devices written in React, Next.js and Go
+WebApp to visualize and manage IOT devices written in React, TypeScript, Next.js and Go

 # Local Development